Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocal10/index.md

 ---
 With a combination of orange, tangerine, ylang ylang, patchouli and chamomile, the **Calm** remedial essential oil blend uses the relaxing citrus tones of orange and tangerine, the rich heady scents of ylang ylang and patchouli, and the gentle but effective chamomile to create a soothing, calming blend for your central nervous system.

-**Cautions**:

-Keep away from eyes and mouth.

-If skin, eye or nasal irritation occurs, discontinue use.

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
 Shake well before use.

-Also available in a 30ml bottle containing 100% pure essential oils that can be used for a variety of ways including:
+Also available in a 30ml bottle containing 100% pure essential oils that can be used in a variety of ways including:

 \- add to your own carrier oil